Rear-End Collisions: Fault, Claims, and Compensation

 - Talking to insurers can affect value

 A rear-end accident occurs when a vehicle strikes the car ahead of it.
-A common cause is tailgating, inattentiveness, rear-end braking under stress, fatigue wear, and changes in velocity of the Autobahn streams.
+Common causes include tailgating, distracted driving, speeding, fatigue, poor weather conditions, and sudden traffic slowdowns.
 The body can whip forward and back even at low speed, causing soft tissue damage that might not be visible right away.

 Always document the scene.
 Get photos of the bumper heights, skid marks, inside your car, child seats, and road signs.
 Save dashcam footage if available.
 See a doctor early, even if you feel “okay.”